pwndside/pwndside.github.io/content/posts/beep-htb.md

 draft: false
 hidemeta: false
 comments: false
+summary: "Linux machine with a communications server software that brings IP PBX, email, IM, faxing and collaboration functionality into a single platform and a lot of ways to exploit them as well."
 description: "Linux machine with a communications server software that brings IP PBX, email, IM, faxing and collaboration functionality into a single platform and a lot of ways to exploit them as well."
 canonicalURL: "https://canonical.url/to/page"
 disableHLJS: true # to disable highlightjs